The Birth Order Bias

 Jealousy and competition exist, simply put, because limited resources exist.
 (If there were such a thing as infinite resources, there would be no need for competition.)
 Sometimes those resources are tangible things, and sometimes they’re intangible, like time or attention.
 The more resources you attain, the greater your chances are of survival.
 Everyone wants to be a winner in the game of life, but we can’t always get what we want.
 As evidenced by the practice of slut-shaming, when people can’t win, they come up with sneaky ways to come out on top.
 Jealous games can work to boost ourselves up and tear others down.
 In a civilized society, we don’t get away with blatantly tearing others down (by physically harming others), so shaming tactics can act as a socially acceptable way to do so.

 There are five premises we’ve established about shaming.
-Premise one is people are motivated to shame others to earn acceptance into a dominant group by showing awareness and/or sensitivity and avoid being shunned.
+Premise one is people are motivated to shame others to earn acceptance into a dominant group by showing awareness and/or sensitivity to another’s survival and avoid being shunned.
 Premise two is to avoid being a sinner, you need to make yourself righteous; the saint.
 Premise three is to avoid being a loser, you cannot be a “winner,” but also a saint.
 Premise four is power dynamics dictate what is shame-worthy and what is righteous, and those power dynamics can be the numbers, along with the personas themselves.
 Premise five is the entire process takes place according to feedback loops, with the digital feedback sign of society (which is us) rewarding you for adhering to accepted scripts, and flashing red when you don’t.

 Oldest children “tooting their own horns” is evidence of a feedback loop at work.
 The problems they talk about ad infinitum — harsher discipline, more pressure, extra chores, babysitting, being the guinea pig, and pesky younger siblings — they repeat because for so long, society has green-lighted them as righteous.
 The reason is clear: Oldest children were here first, reached adulthood first, and made their voices heard first, loudest, and most often.
 They decided their hardships made them saints, not losers, because their struggles help the family function, aid their more vulnerable younger siblings, or take down the bad guys.
 They therefore were able to set the tone — think of their scripts as the “speed limit” on display above the digital feedback sign.
 The power dynamic for so long worked in their favor.